jcs-emacs/jcs-emacs/doc/programming_modes.md

 # Programming Modes

+You are allow to choose different `major-mode` to edit different file.
+Hence I am recording all the `major-mode` I am using corresponding to each file type.

 | Language | Mode | Description | Version |
 | --- | --- | --- | --- |
 | ActionScript 2.0 or 3.0 | [actionscript-mode](https://github.com/austinhaas/actionscript-mode) | A simple mode for editing Actionscript 3 files | [![MELPA](https://melpa.org/packages/actionscript-mode-badge.svg)](https://melpa.org/#/actionscript-mode) |